Image 1 of 2

 Reduce watering significantly in cold months

-Excellent tolerance to heat and cold
+Excellent tolerance to both heat and cold

 Notes: